danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 ### Turn off auto restart

-One of the many fantastic features of Nomad is integration with Vault.
+One of the many fantastic features of Nomad is integration with Vault for secrets management.
 From a job spec file, you can read in secrets from Vault, and have them loaded as environment variables in the application.
 Without a platform managing this, if an environment variable is changed, the application must manually be restarted to pick up the new value.
 With Nomad's Vault integration, any change to a secret in Vault will cause all jobs that use this secret to automatically be restated.

 However, there may be times where this is undesirable.
 One such case is for cron jobs (called periodic jobs in Nomad).
 For example, the application I'm working on has an autorenew cron job that picks up all subscriptions that are due for renewal and renews them, which includes billing the customer and sending a confirmation email.
 We would not want this job stopped in the middle and restarted just because a setting had been changed, it would be better for the job to complete and have the change be picked up next time the job runs.